 Electro-ionization is a water treatment process that uses electricity to remove ions and impurities from the water!
 This amazing technology can provide you with clean and refreshing water straight from your tap!
 ED is a process that uses electric current to remove electrons from molecules.

-This can be used to create a variety of amazing chemicals, including polar molecules and hydroxyl radicals!
+You can use this to create a variety of amazing chemicals, including polar molecules and hydroxyl radicals!

 How it works: